GokarnaGoski/music_store_sql_project/README.md

 # music_store_sql_project
-This is an posgresql end-to-end proect!!!
+This is an posgresql end-to-end project!!!